User persona

 The more you use your user personas, the better acquainted you’ll be with your users.
 That means fostering a greater empathy that ultimately yields more creativity and provides greater value to your users that, in turn, builds business value and keeps your solutions evolving along with the changing needs of your users.

-Use Lucidspark to better map out your user story.
+Better understand your customer’s journey by learning how to use Lucidspark to map out your user story.